safurutani/markdown-previewer/README.md

 # Markdown Previewer

 This app lets you immediately see what markdown would look like on a web page.
 As you type in the left pane, the results appear on the right pane.
 The default text in the input box gives a wide variety of examples to show how the previewer works and give the user ideas of what they can try.
+The panes are a set size, so it lets you scroll to see more - the default markdown fits in the pane, but the results go beyond the size.

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/safurutani/pen/ZEqJpJK](https://codepen.io/safurutani/pen/ZEqJpJK).